Generalised Bianchi permutability for isothermic surfaces: Sym--type Darboux transforms of the round cylinder

-In this section we will demonstrate explicitly the construction of Sym--type Darboux transforms in the example of a conformally parametrised cylinder.
+In this section we will demonstrate explicitly the construction of Sym--type Darboux transforms in the example of a conformally parametrised round cylinder (referred to simply as cylinder, hereafter).
 We will first show that the Darboux transform of a real--analytic surface of revolution, which does not have constant mean curvature, has constant mean curvature if and only if the Darboux transform is again a surface of revolution.
 This will allow to rule out later that closed surfaces obtained by Sym--type Darboux transforms are constant mean curvature surfaces.

 We then will give all Darboux transforms of a cylinder explicitly by computing all parallel sections of the family of flat connections.
 With this at hand, we will consider the case when the one--step Darboux transform is a surface of revolution but not CMC.
 In this case, we give two surprisingly explicit examples of Sym--type transforms, one which is a surface of revolution and one which is not.